 Model researched is a four element linear regression model proposed by \citeauthor{schifanoOnlineUpdatingStatistical2016}, which is widely used in many big data regression investigations\citep{jiangAdaptiveQuantileRegressions2021,wangStatisticalMethodsComputing2016, jiangCompositeQuantileRegression2018}.

 In Eq.(\ref{real-model}), $AD$ is a transformation of raw data variable $\rm{ArrDelay}$, standing for arrival delay.
-It is a continuous variable and transformed by formula ${\rm{log}(\bm{ArrDelay}-\rm{min}(\bm{ArrDelay})+1)}$. $HD$ stands for the hour of departure time, which is a discrete variable ranging from 1 to 24. $DIS$ is flight distance with unit a thousand mile. $NF$ and $WF$ are both dummy variable. $NF$ stands for whether taking off at night.
-It equals to 1 for taking off during 8 pm to 5 am of the next day and equals to 0 else. $WF$ equals to 1 for taking off on weekend and equals to 0 on weekday.
+It is a continuous variable and transformed by formula ${\rm{log}(\bm{ArrDelay}-\rm{min}(\bm{ArrDelay})+1)}$. $HD$ stands for the hour of departure time, which is a discrete variable ranging from 1 to 24. $DIS$ is flight distance with unit of a thousand miles. $NF$ and $WF$ are both dummy variables. $NF$ stands for whether taking off at night.
+It equals to 1 for taking off during 8 pm to 5 am of the next day and equals to 0 else. $WF$ equals to 1 for taking off on weekends and equals to 0 on weekdays.

 We choose 3 evaluation indexes.
 The first is regression coefficient $\bm{\gamma}=(\gamma_0,\gamma_1,\gamma_2,\gamma_3,\gamma_4)^T$.
-By comparing itself and significance, differences between 6 algorithms can be shown.
-It should be mentioned that in significance test, we use bootstrap to estimate stand error and then calculate $t$-value, for in distributed algorithms, $t$-value cannot be obtained directly like Oralce ones.
-The second index is regression error including $mse$ and $mae$, which are both out of sample error.
+By comparing itself and its significance, differences between 6 algorithms can be shown.
+It should be mentioned that in significance tests, we use bootstrap to estimate stand error and then calculate $t$-value, for in distributed algorithms, $t$-value cannot be obtained directly like Oralce ones.
+The second index is regression error including $mse$ and $mae$, which are both out of sample errors.
 Their expressions are like Eq.(\ref{real-mse}) and Eq.(\ref{real-mae}).
 The last index is running time, aiming at calculation efficiency.